nnasrall/uncommon-sales-skills/README.md

 ## Install

-You install this as a Claude plugin marketplace.
+You can install this as a Claude plugin marketplace.
 Installing requires a paid Claude plan (Pro, Max, Team, or Enterprise).

 1. In Claude, open **Customize → Plugins** (or **Settings → Capabilities → Plugins**).
 2. **Add marketplace** and paste this repository: